oprietop/Split-Keyboard-Cases/README.md

 # Split Keyboard cases
-Modifications on some well known split keybord cases for my purposes
+Modifications on some well known split keybord cases for my purposes:
-  - Top plates with Hybrid Cherry MX/Alps support
+  - Adding Hybrid Cherry MX/Alps support and Alps Only support
-  - Top plates with Only Alps Support
-  - Using a third plate to add tilt on the Let's Split and the Crkbd
+  - Using a third plate to add tilt on the Let's Split and the Crkbd (really love the ergodash approach)

 ![](split_cases.png)